-[Your name] [Address] [Date]
+[Employer's name] [Address]

 Re: Pregnancy risk assessment - [insert your National Insurance Number]

 I am writing to confirm that I am pregnant and my baby is due on the [insert the date].

 I understand that as I have now informed you of my pregnancy I have the right to a personal and specific risk assessment as set out in the Management of Health and Safety at Work Regulations 1999.